ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/initialization.md

 ### Manual Initialization

-If you would like to have more control on when to initialize the Chartboost Mediation SDK, you can call the following on your `Awake` method.
+If you would like to have more control over when to initialize the Chartboost Mediation SDK, call the following on your Awake method.

 ```c#
 // New Manual Initialization after 4.1.0